s0md3v/Diggy/README.md

 # Diggy
-Extract endpoints from apk files.
+Diggy can extract endpoints/links from apk files.
+It saves the result into a txt file for further processing.

 ![screenshot](https://i.imgur.com/VJvRst4.png)